 Nothing is going to change unless you get rid of bad spending habits.

-Invest a good portion of your time wisely to learn everything about money.
+Invest time in learning everything about money.

 Don’t let your current situation stop you from accumulating knowledge.

-Learning preps you for opportunities.
+Learning prepares you for opportunities.

-8. Start Investing
+8. When You’re Broke, Start Investing

-The key is starting small.
+- The key to investing is starting small.

 The best part of all?

-You attract what you think about.
+Remember, you attract what you think about.

 You Might Also Enjoy…